hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step2.md

+## Persistent Volume ##

+RabbitMQ will be making a PersistentVolumeClaim for its persistence.
+A PersistentVolume will be needed.
+Since this is all temporary in Katacoda, a [hostPath based PersistentVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume) is created.

+`mkdir -p /mnt/data/rabbitmq && kubectl create -f pv.yaml`{{execute}}

+## Install ##

 Provisioning RabbitMQ on Kubernetes is easy, just install this [Helm chart](https://github.com/helm/charts/tree/master/stable/rabbitmq).

 `helm install stable/rabbitmq --name my-rabbit --namespace rabbit -f rabbit-values.yaml`{{execute}}